xrdocs/telemetry/README.md

-# telemetry
+# Streaming Telemetry
-Repository to host Blogs, Tutorials, Techdocs for Cisco IOS-XR's Streaming Telemetry infrastructure
+Repository to host Blogs, Tutorials, Techdocs for Cisco IOS-XR's Streaming Telemetry infrastructure.
+Access the link on github-pages at: https://xrdocs.github.io/telemetry